-Generalize your Java program from Exercise II-4 to generate the input for a SAT solver to solve the N-Towers problem:
+Generalize your Python program from Exercise II-4 to generate the input for a SAT solver to solve the N-Towers problem:

-- a) The method pair2int(int n, int r, int c) should map pairs (r,c) to the integers 1 to n using the formula n\(r-1)+c. - b) Write nested for-loops that go through all positions on the board from (1,1) to (n,n) and produces clauses that represent attacks. - c) Write a for-loop that produces clauses that specify that all rows contain a tower. - d) Using (a)-(c), write a DIMACS file and test it using lingeling.
+- a) Write a function pair2int (n,r,c) which maps pairs (r,C) to the integers 1 to n using the formula n\(r-1)+C. - b) Write nested for-loops that go through all positions on the board from (1,1) to (n,n) and produces clauses that represent attacks. - c) Write a for-loop that produces clauses that specify that all rows contain a tower. - d) Using (a)-(c), write a DIMACS file and test it using lingeling or another SAT solver.